hello-nrfcloud/backend/features/DeviceShadow.feature.md

 # Device Shadow

-> After connecting to the websocket with a device code, the device shadow is
+> After connecting to the websocket with a device fingerprint, the device shadow
-> returned
+> is returned

 ## Background